- unsafe.Pointer

 unsafe.Pointer - Dangerous memory bridge ☠️🧠 | direct access to raw bytes. . allows bypassing Go's type safety

 In Java, there is no analogous mechanism in the standard API.
 The JVM completely hides memory addresses.
-However, something similar can be obtained through sun.misc.Unsafe or VarHandle, but these are internal APIs that are not recommended for use.
+However, something similar can be accessed through sun.misc.Unsafe or VarHandle, but these are internal APIs that are not recommended for use.

 package main